 In addition to these accomplishments, he is professionally recognized by the American Academy of Underwater Sciences (AAUS) and is certified as a Master Scuba Diver Trainer (MSDT) through the Professional Association of Diving Instructors (PADI), having logged over 2,000 underwater dives on six different continents.
 Other professional registrations, certifications, and accreditations include: Coastal Education and Research Foundation (CERF) Board of Directors (Trustees), BioOne Board of Directors, International Society for Reef Studies (ISRS) Member, Florida Association of Environmental Professionals (FAEP) Chapter Member, American Academy of Underwater Sciences (AAUS) Registered Diving Safety Officer, American Association for the Advancement of Science (AAAS) Member, National Marine Fisheries Service (NMFS) Certified Marine Mammal and Protected Species Observer, Professional Association of Diving Instructors (PADI) Open Water Scuba Diver Instructor, PADI Enriched Air Nitrox Specialty Instructor, PADI Emergency First Responder (CPR/FirstAid/AED) Instructor, PADI Specialty Underwater Photographer Instructor, and Divers Alert Network (DAN) Sustaining Member.

 BioOne Complete Sales

-Publishers Communication Group (PCG) is the exclusive global sales representative for BioOne Complete.
-For subscription information contact your BioOne Complete Regional Sales Manager.
+Interested in learning more about BioOne Complete?
+For subscription information contact your BioOne Complete Sales Manager.